-C8 Entrance exams -------------------
+C8 Entrance exams -- ---- ----------------- -------

+Yes No

-Yes No Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants? х
+Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- X

+seeking applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2013.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2015.

+44

 C8A ADMISSION

 C8A Require Recommend Require for Some Consider if Submitted Not Used

-C8A SAT or ACT Х
+C8A SAT or ACT X

 C8A ACT only

 C8A SAT only

 C8A SAT and SAT Subject Tests or

-ACT х
+ACT X

 C8A SAT Subject Tests only

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2013, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process): COD ACT with Writing Component required

-C8B ACT with Writing Component required

-C8B ACT with Writing component recommended

-C8B ACT with or without Writing component accepted Х
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, o legree-seeking applicants for Fall 2015, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process): C8B ACT with Writing Component required C8B ACT with Writing component recommended C8B ACT with or without Writing component accepted X

-C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply: C8C

-C8C For admission C8C For placement C8C For advising

-C8C In place of an application essay

-C8C As a validity check on the application essay

-C8C No college policy as of now

-C8C Not using essay component
+C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply: ACT essay C8C SAT essay C8C For admission C8C For placement C8C For advising C8C In place of an application essay C8C As a validity check on the application essay C8C No college policy as of now C8C Not using essay component C8D In addition, does your institution use applicants' test scores for academic advising?

-SAT essay ACT essay х х

-C8D In addition, does your institution use applicants' test scores for academic advising?

-C8D Yes (No)
+C8D No

-C8E Latest date by which SAT or ACT scores must be received for fall- June 30 C8E Latest date by which SAT Subject Test scores must be received for .
-Cont 1 fall-term admission Sept 1
+C8E Latest date by which SAT or ACT scores must be received for fall- June 30, 2013 C8E Latest date by which SAT Subject Test scores must be received for September 1, 2013 fall-term admission September 1, 2013

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, C8F Entering undergraduates, except those who qualify for exemption, must take the CSU entry-level mathmatics (ELM) and CSU english placement test (EPT) after admission and before they enroll in
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, C8F Entering undergraduates, except those who qualify for exemption, must take the CSU entry-level mathmatics (ELM) and CSU english placement test (EPT) after admission and before they enroll in classes